New Jersey girl missing for 2 weeks as manhunt continues

 A source close to the family tells Action News there are efforts to start a new search for the five-year-old in the coming week, focusing on the park and area even further out.

-The little girl was reportedly last seen near the playground at the Bridgeton City Park.
+The little girl was reportedly last seen on September 16, near the playground at the Bridgeton City Park.

-There has been and continue to be exhaustive searches and community gatherings in the hopes it leads to Dulce.
+There has been and continues to be exhaustive searches and community gatherings in the hopes it leads to Dulce.

 On Sunday at the park, there was more evidence of a community still reeling by the unexplained absence.